Myrtle: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-The aqueous extract of Myrtus communis possesses powerful anti-inflammatory properties, manifested by antinociceptive effects on acid-induced spasms and an action against acute and chronic inflammation.
-These effects are potentially mediated by the opioid receptors.
-Additionally, compounds such as tannins, anthocyanins, and flavonoids present in myrtle berries reduce inflammation by inhibiting prostaglandin activity, thus helping to decrease bleeding in people suffering from menorrhagia.
+The aqueous extract of Myrtus communis has powerful anti-inflammatory properties, manifested by antinociceptive effects on acetic acid-induced spasms and action against acute and chronic inflammation.
+These effects are potentially mediated by opioid receptors.
+In addition, compounds such as tannins, anthocyanins, and flavonoids present in myrtle berries reduce inflammation by inhibiting prostaglandin activity, thereby helping to decrease bleeding in people suffering from menorrhagia.

 Usages associés